intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

-* `outputDim`: The size of output dimension.
+* `outputDim`: The size of the output dimension.
 * `init`: String representation of the initialization method for the weights of the layer.
 Default is "glorot_uniform".
 * `activation`: String representation of the activation function to use.
 Default is null.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the input weights matrices.
 Default is null.
 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
-For Scala API, it should be a `Shape` object.
+For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.
 * `input_dim`: This parameter is for Python API only.
 Int, dimensionality of the input for 2D input.
 Default is None.
 For Scala API or nD input, you can alternatively specify `inputShape`.
 Only need to specify this argument when you use this layer as the first layer of a model.
 * `name`: This parameter is for Python API only.
 String to specify the name of the layer.
 Default is None.
 For Scala API, please use `setName(name)` instead.